Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 The main goal of static analysis tools is to find patterns in the code that are not conforming to a certain standard, or that are known to have a high chance of contributing to a bug in the code.
 Another thing is that it could, for example, find dead code by looking at where functions and variables are used in the code.

-For Solidity one such pattern is for example updating a variable, used to check if an external call has to be called, only after the external call.
+For Solidity, one such pattern is for example updating a variable after an external call.
 This is a classic setup for re-entrancy attacks.

 Note that [Prettier](https://prettier.io/) (the code formatter) is also a static analysis tool.
 It looks at your code and finds violations of rules defined in the configuration of prettier.

-Static analysis can also be used to help reduce the static-analysis state-space-explosion problem.
-This is because static analysis can be used to get a better picture of the whole code with all its dependencies.
-Meaning that branches that are not interacting with the state variables can be pruned earlier for example.
+Static analysis can also be used to help reduce the state-space-explosion problem.
+This is because static analysis analyses the source code and sees dependencies between variables and function.
+This gained insight can then be used to decide to not symbolically execute certain branches.
+Meaning that branches that are not updating state variables of the contract can be pruned earlier for example.
 For Solidity specifically, this was presented in the [paper for MPro](https://arxiv.org/pdf/1911.00570.pdf).
 MPro improved the symbolic execution tool for Solidity called [Mythril](https://github.com/ConsenSys/mythril/tree/develop) with the static analysis tool for Solidity called [Slither](https://github.com/crytic/slither).

 ## 9 A note of formal verification